Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 The power issue may be addressed by simply accepting the limitations of current technology and adapting tactics and procedures to meet them.

-Is tethering to a ‘mothership’ that can provide spare batteries and charging facilities really that big of a deal?
+Is tethering to a ‘mothership’ that can provide spare batteries and charging facilities that big a deal?

 Technology will improve, and power density will only get better.